 - Learn: When Weeds are Good

-Herb fennel can stimulate appetite, support healthy digestion, and be gargled as a tea for a sore throat, which makes it an excellent candidate for the home medicine garden.
+Herb fennel stimulates appetite, support healthy digestion, and is gargled as a tea for a sore throat, which makes it an excellent candidate for the home medicine garden.

-It grows in USDA growing zones 3-10.
-Sow seeds 1⁄4-inch deep outside, 16 inches apart, two weeks before your frost date.
-Fennel is a perennial plant in zones 5 through 10 and an annual in northern climates.
-It will also self-seed.
+This beautiful, yellow flowering herb grows in USDA growing zones 3-10; it’s a perennial in zones 5-10 and an annual in northern climates.
+Sow seeds 1⁄4-inch deep, 16 inches apart, two weeks before your frost date.
+It readily self-seeds.
 Fennel needs rich soil in a sunny location.

 TIP: HARVESTING FENNEL SEEDS